ncatlab/nlab-content/pages/4/7/5/1/21574/content.md

 This is also a [[monoidal model category]] with respect to the [[Gray tensor product]].

-\section{Canonical model structure in which every object is both fibrant and cofibrant}
+\section{Model structure with every object bifibrant}

 Throughout this section, let $\mathcal{E}_{semi}$ denote the [[free-standing semi-strict equivalence]].